Henry Vizetelly: Life and career

 Vizetelly was born in London, the son of a printer.
 He was early apprenticed as a wood-engraver, and one of his first woodblocks was a portrait of Old Parr.
 He said he was in San Francisco, California, when gold was discovered in 1849 and his book California (written under the pseudonym "J. Tyrwhitt Brooks") recounts adventures for four months in the gold fields.
 In his 1893 autobiography, Glances Back Through Seventy Years, he admits it was a hoax, as he had never left London and wrote the book in just a few weeks.

 In 1843, encouraged by the success of The Illustrated London News, Vizetelly, with his brother James Thomas Vizetelly (1817–1897) and Andrew Spottiswoode (1787–1866), started the Pictorial Times, which was published successfully for several years.
 In 1855, in partnership with the bookseller David Bogue (1812–1856), he started a three-penny paper called the Illustrated Times, which four years later was merged in the Penny Illustrated Paper.
 His other brother, Frank Vizetelly (1830–1883) was a war artist for both sides during the American Civil War and went to Egypt as war correspondent for The Illustrated London News.
 He was never heard of after the massacre of Hicks Pasha's army in Kordofan.

-In 1865 Vizetelly became Paris correspondent for The Illustrated London News.
-During the years he remained in Paris he published several books: Paris in Peril (1882), The Story of the Diamond Necklace (1867) and a free translation of Marius Topin's L'homme au masque de fer (1870) under the title The Man in the Iron Mask.
+In 1865, Vizetelly became the Paris correspondent for The Illustrated London News.
+During the years he remained in Paris, he published several books: Paris in Peril (1882), The Story of the Diamond Necklace (1867) and a free translation of Marius Topin's L'homme au masque de fer (1870) under the title The Man in the Iron Mask.

-In 1872 Vizetelly was transferred to Berlin, where he wrote Berlin under the New Empire (1879).
+In 1872, Vizetelly was transferred to Berlin, where he wrote Berlin under the New Empire (1879).